Mehdi Boudjemaa: Hatayspor

 Boudjemaa moved abroad for the first time on 8 July 2021, joining Hatayspor of the Turkish Süper Lig.
 The following 4 April, he was sent off for two late yellow cards in a goalless draw at home to local rivals Adana Demirspor.

 On 6 January 2023, Boudjemaa survived the earthquake that killed Hatayspor player Christian Atsu and sporting director Taner Savut among tens of thousands of others.

 The club withdrew from the season and ten days later, he joined Hungarian Nemzeti Bajnokság I leaders Ferencvárosi TC on loan with the option to buy.
 He won the 2022–23 Nemzeti Bajnokság I.

 JS Kabylie

-On 17 January 2025, Boudjemaa signed a contract, with JS Kabylie, until the end of the 2026–27 season.
+In January 2025, Boudjemaa signed a contract, with JS Kabylie, until the end of the 2026–27 season.
+On 19 January 2026, he left JSK.

+Al Wehda

+On 26 January 2026, he joined Saudi club Al Wehda.

+CR Belouizdad

+On 10 July 2026, he joined CR Belouizdad.

 International career

 Born in France, Boudjemaa holds French and Algerian nationalities.
 In 2017, he expressed interest in representing the Algeria national football team.

 In April 2025, he was called by Madjid Bougherra to play a decisive double confrontation against Gambia, with the Algeria A' national football team, as part of the second round of the qualifiers, for the 2024 CHAN.

 In July 2025, he was selected by Madjid Bougherra to participate in the 2024 CHAN, with the Algeria A' national football team.